StevenDixonDev/Building-Electron-Apps-The-Guide/readme.md

 ## Things That are not covered

 1. Electron Builds for Mac - If someone would like to pitch in and explain this in the tutorial that would be great.
-2. Actually using Electron - There are many tutorial on how to use electron and its API to create applications. for more info on Electron and Using it check out the [QuickStart Guide](https://electronjs.org/docs/tutorial/quick-start) On electrons site.
+2. Actually using Electron - There are many tutorial on how to use electron and its API to create applications. for more info on Electron and Using it check out the [QuickStart Guide](https://electronjs.org/docs/tutorial/quick-start) On electron's site.

 ## Things that would be Awesome to Cover